Novartis/railroadtracks/README.md

 While we are working on a link to a build of the documentation, the Sphinx source for it are be consulted: <a href="doc/installation.rst">doc/installation.rst</a>.

-Released version will be made available on Pypi and the installation be as easy as:
+Released versiond are available on Pypi.
+Installing the latest release is as easy as:
 ```
 pip install railroadtracks
 ```

-In the meantime, the head can be installed with
+The use the development version, the master branch can be installed with
 ```
 pip install https://github.com/Novartis/railroadtracks/archive/master.zip
 ```